Democratic Social Movement

-The Democratic Social Movement (DIKKI; Greek: ΔΗΚΚΙ – Δημοκρατικό Κοινωνικό Κίνημα, Dimokratiko Koinoniko Kinima) is a social-democratic political party in Greece.
+The Democratic Social Movement (Greek: Δημοκρατικό Κοινωνικό Κίνημα, ΔΗΚΚΙ; Dimokratiko Koinoniko Kinima, DIKKI) is a social-democratic political party in Greece.
 The party was founded in 1995 by Dimitris Tsovolas and several ex-members of the Panhellenic Socialist Movement (PASOK), the then ruling social-democratic party.

 History

 Formation and early success

 In the 1996 legislative election, DIKKI received 4.43% of the vote and 9 seats in the Hellenic Parliament.
 In the 1999 election to the European Parliament, the party received 6.85% of the vote and 2 seats in the European Parliament, and was a full member of the European United Left - Nordic Green Left group.

 Failures and disputes

 After these initial successes, however, DIKKI failed to elect members to the Hellenic Parliament on two consecutive elections; it received 2.69% of the vote in the 2000 legislative election and 1.8% of the vote in the 2004 legislative election.

 After the 2004 election, Tsovolas unilaterally decided to dissolve DIKKI and give the party possessions away to the Greek state.
 That decision led to a conflict between the party leader and the National Committee, who voted against the dissolution; there are accusations that Tsovolas went through these actions, because he was planning to be readmitted in PASOK in the near future.
 The National Committee went to law and the court ruled that the party is legally administered by the national executive bodies, thus it cannot cease to exist unless the National Congress or the National Committee takes such decision.
 The party possessions were returned and Tsovolas was expelled.